 After you take all of the above into consideration, you should be able to calculate your own chances of getting pregnant—or being pregnant for that matter—to answer the question, “am I pregnant?”
 However, we’ve also created this convenient chances of pregnancy quiz to help you out.
 We’re fine-tuning this still, so if your situation isn’t covered or you have any suggestions, comments, or tips, feel free to drop us a comment.
 We love hearing from our readers!

 Am I Pregnant Quiz

-This pregnancy probability calculation am I pregnant quiz is designed estimate your chances of pregnancy from no chance to high (not by percentage).
-Please note that questions are conditional, meaning depending on your answers, your quiz length may vary from 1 to 9 questions.
+This “am I pregnant quiz” is designed to estimate your chances of pregnancy from no chance to high (not by percentage).
+The questions are conditional, meaning depending on your answers, your quiz length may vary from 1 to 9 questions.
 Keep in mind that a high or low chance of pregnancy doesn’t guarantee that there will or won’t be a pregnancy.
-Many couples trying to conceive try for months –or years even– and don’t become pregnant, and many other couples who are trying their best not to conceive (birth control, condoms, timing, all of it) do.
+Many couples trying to conceive try for months—or years even—and don’t become pregnant, and many other couples who are trying their best not to conceive (birth control, condoms, timing, all of it) do.
 Probability isn’t a promise, nor are these quiz results.
 This quiz is merely intended to provide a quick answer as to your likelihood of conception.

 You may find riveting in the meantime:

 Implantation Bleeding or Period: How do I know?

 Late Period, Early Period, Irregular Period: Oh, why?